 The Stringent Social Stratification –

 In spite of their namesake, the Spartans (the original inhabitants of Sparta and its core region Laconia), also called Spartiates (or Homoioi – meaning ‘those who are alike’), formed a minority in the region of Laconia and Messenia by the late 4th century BC.
-Yet they were only counted among the free citizens of the city-state with full-fledged political rights.
+Yet they were the only ones who were considered as free citizens of the city-state with full-fledged political rights.
 The larger free but ‘non-citizen’ group pertained to the conquered populace of Messenia, and they were called the perioikoi.
 And in spite of their majority, the perioikoi possessed almost no political rights and yet were liable to be drafted into the army.

 The third social order pertained to the helots (heílotes), basically constituting the subjugated population of Laconia and Messenia.
 Described as slaves by some ancient authors (while defined as slightly above slaves by others), the helots were forced to work as serfs on the agricultural lands of the Spartans.